vanshika-s/SafePath/docs/status/week4_status.md

 ## Notes for the team

-We have 5 people and roughly 5 to 10 hours each per week, so plan small.
+We have 4 people and roughly 10 hours each per week, so plan small.
 One file or one notebook cell is plenty for a week.
 Drop a quick note in Discord when you start something so we do not double up.

 ## Where things live